pverscha/phd_thesis/13-chapter_3_unipept_desktop_v2.md

 \newpage

 \color{gray}
-*This chapter contains a verbatim copy of the manuscript by [@verschaffeltUnipeptDesktopConstruction2023] as submitted to the bioRXiv preprint server.*
+*This chapter contains a verbatim copy of the manuscript by *Verschaffelt* et al., 2023 as submitted to the bioRXiv preprint server.*
 \color{black}

 **Abstract** ---